pingcap/docs/three-data-centers-in-two-cities-deployment.md

     server.grpc-compression-type: gzip
     ```

 - Adjust the PD balance buffer size and increase the tolerance of PD.
-Because PD calculates the score of each object according to the situation of the node as the basis for scheduling, when the difference between the scores of leaders (or Regions) of two stores is less than the specified multiple of the Region size, PD considers that balance is achieved.
+Because PD calculates the score of each object according to the situation of the node as the basis for scheduling, when the difference between the scores of leaders (or Regions) of two stores is less than the specified multiple of the Region size, PD believes the balance is achieved.

     ```yaml
     schedule.tolerant-size-ratio: 20.0